manubravo/front-vanilla-skeleton/README.md

 ## ⚡ Prerequisites

-Ensure you have [Node.js](https://nodejs.org) latest version installed.
+Ensure you have the latest version of [Node.js](https://nodejs.org) installed.

 ## 🚀 Usage